 "[Karnes] is a really ugly place right now," Raymond told Truthout.

-The company has come under fire in the past for its conditions and practices, which have sparked lawsuits as well as previous hunger strikes at its jails and have resulted in the company having at least one of its contracts canceled at the Coke County juvenile detention facility.
+The company has come under fire in the past for its conditions and practices, which have sparked lawsuits as well as previous hunger strikes at its detention centers and have resulted in the company having at least one of its contracts canceled at the Coke County juvenile detention facility.

-The Karnes jail is part of an expansion of immigrant-family jails across South Texas, facilitated by the Obama administration as a response to the Central American refugee influx that reached its peak last summer, when more than 68,541 unaccompanied, undocumented minors crossed the Southwest border last year.
-Another 68,445 undocumented women traveling with children were counted, but those numbers have slowed considerably since last summer.
+The Karnes detention center is part of an expansion of family detention centers in Texas, facilitated by the Obama administration as a response to the Central American refugee influx that reached its peak last summer, when more than 68,541 unaccompanied, undocumented minors crossed the Southwest border.
+Another 68,445 undocumented women traveling with children were counted, but those numbers have slowed considerably since then.

-A federal court in Washington granted a preliminary injunction in February to temporarily halt the Obama administration's policy of incarcerating asylum-seeking mothers and children as a deterrent to other potential migrants.
+A federal court in Washington granted a preliminary injunction in February to temporarily halt the Obama administration's policy of detaining asylum-seeking mothers and children as a deterrent to other potential migrants.

 But despite the recent ruling, the practice of family detention has kept pace, and Corrections Corporation of America (CCA) and GEO Group, the nation's two largest private prison companies, are predicting an increase in contracts with ICE at the state and federal level in 2015 to lock up asylum-seeking families.

-CCA officials reported that its new immigrant family jail in Dilley, Texas, has already generated more than $21 million in revenue in the last quarter of 2014.
-The jail is expected to officially become the nation's largest immigrant detention facility, as the population is anticipated to swell to fill its 2,400-bed capacity later this spring.
+CCA officials reported that its new family detention center in Dilley, Texas, has already generated more than $21 million in revenue in the last quarter of 2014.
+It's expected to officially become the nation's largest immigrant detention facility, as the population swells to fill its 2,400-bed capacity later this spring.

-Those who have already toured the new Dilley jail have said that, like the Karnes jail, detainees confined there have few due process protections and that their asylum cases have been rushed.
+Those who have already toured the new Dilley detention center have said that, like the Karnes detention center, detainees confined there have few due process protections and that their asylum cases have been rushed.

 President Obama, responding to pressure from immigrant-rights activists, took executive action to offer temporary deportation relief to more than 4 million undocumented immigrants in late November and created a temporary work status, called Deferred Action for Parental Accountability, for the undocumented parents of US-born children.